 <meta name="description" content="Your site summary here">

-The function of a meta description for your page is simple: its main purpose is to get the visitor from Google to click your link.
+The function of a meta description for your page is simple: its main purpose is to get someone searching on Google to click your link.
 In other words, meta descriptions are there to generate clickthroughs from search engines.

 Search engines say there is no direct ranking benefit from the meta description – they don’t use it in their ranking algorithm.
 There is an indirect benefit, though: Google uses click-through-rate (CTR) as a way of determining whether you’re a good result.